ngrok-patrick/ngrok-custom-html-error-page/README.md

 ## Final Thoughts

 This is a simple REST API request, so you can run it from almost any backend.
-Since there are not many example of this on the Web, I kept the example very simple, and just used very simple tools.
+Since there are not many examples of this on the Web, I kept the example very simple, and just used very simple tools.

 If you want to see other examples or have any questions about this, feel free to reach out to me.